Readyforthedraft.com

 02/13/26 – Olaivavega “Vega” Ioane, OG, Penn State

 The Chargers finished with an 11-6 record, a 2ndplace finish in the AFC West and a trip to the playoffs in each of Jim Harbaugh’s two seasons at the helm, but there are still major holes on both sides of the ball that need to be addressed this offseason.
 Justin Herbert finished 9th in the league in passing yards (3,727) and 8th in passing TD (26) and finished second to Drake Maye in rushing yards (498) despite being under constant duress.
 Herbert was sacked 60 times, which tied the Chargers for second most given up, and was hit a league-high 106 times.
 The offseason kicked off with the Chargers trading for Tyler Biadasz in an effort to move on from Bradley Bozeman at center.
 The Bolts then signed Cole Strange to start at OG and re-signed Trevor Penning, who could be a swing tackle behind starting OTs Rashawn Slater and Joe Alt.
 Olaivavega Ioane would be a plug-and-play starter along the interior, but I think if Spencer Fano is still on the board here, the Chargers would jump at the chance to target a player with five position versatility.
-If Fano happens to be gone, DC Chris O’Leary inherited a top five defense from Jesse Minter, but there are key free agents that must be addressed.
+Caleb Lomu, Blake Miller and Max Iheanachor could all be in consideration here due to the health of both Slater and Alt, with the latter recovering from a high ankle injury filling in for the former on the left side who went down to a patellar tendon injury in September.
+Trey Pipkins and Penning could each fill in at OT, but adding insurance with a player who could conceivably line up at OG in the interim might not be ruled out.
+DC Chris O’Leary inherited a top five defense from Jesse Minter, but there are key positions that must be addressed.
 Jamaree Caldwell and Teair Tart will be starting up front, but LA will need to find a replacement for DeShawn Hand and Caleb Banks would give the Chargers a physical trio up front.
-Khalil Mack re-signed with the Chargers, but Odafe Oweh is a UFA and not expected back, so you have to expect the Bolts to look for someone to team with Mack and Tuli Tuipulotu, who finished 6thin the league with 13.0 sacks.
-Keldric Faulk, Akheem Mesidor and Cashius Howell would all be in play.
-However, Fano would fit perfectly in a Mike McDaniel offense and should step in and beat out Penning for the final starting spot up front.
-The former Ute is a three-year starter who offers versatility having played both OT positions at Utah, but after his arm length measured in at just 32 1/8 inches, a move inside is almost inevitable and the fact that he took reps at center at the Combine only confirms such a move.
-Fano could line up and upgrade any of the IOL spots for Vegas and could even kick outside to RT in a pinch.
-Fano is an athletic OT with very quick feet, the lateral agility to mirror edge rushers and can anchor when battling a bull rush.
-His run blocking is better on the move that allows him to pull, reach and climb to the second level.
-If he can work on core strength and pad level, Fano can improve his downhill blocking.
-We’ve already seen Fano put on 11 pounds since his 300-pound playing weight and despite the weight gain, he still managed to run a sub-5.0 40 time and showcased impressive athleticism at the Combine.
+Khalil Mack re-signed with the Chargers, but Odafe Oweh is now in Washington, so you have to expect the Bolts to look for someone to team with Mack and Tuli Tuipulotu, who finished 6th in the league with 13.0 sacks.
+Auburn’s Keldric Faulk is still a work in progress as a pass rusher after managing to drop the QB only twice this past season after racking up 7.0 sacks as a sophomore in 2024.
+However, Faulk is a physical presence against the run, using his size and power to not only set a strong edge, but will also force his way into the backfield to disrupt the play early.
+Faulk is more potential than production at this point, but his skillset reminds me of Travon Walker, who was skilled against the run but was inconsistent as a pass rusher coming out of Georgia yet he developed enough to rack up double-digit sacks in his second and third seasons with the Jaguars.
+Keep in mind, Faulk is also one of the youngest players in this draft, so his best football may very well be ahead of him.
+It’s a crapshoot at this point but imagine the possibility of Faulk being a chess piece you can line up anywhere from a stand-up OLB to a DE with his hand in the dirt to sliding inside to push the pocket from the interior.
+Faulk can line up opposite Tuipulotu or Mack to hold the point of attack against the run, then slide to the D-line to team give the Bolts a trio of pass rushers on passing downs.
+Faulk may be a boom-or-bust prospect, but he could be worth the risk if he can show off his ability to stop the run and continue his development getting after the QB.

 02/25/26 – Blake Miller, OT, Clemson